neelsoumya/butterfly_detector/README.md

 This is a repository which has tutorials, scripts and notes for teaching machine learning and deep learning.
 These notes can be used to teach machine learning to a general audience and/or working professionals.

-This repository also has materials for outreach.
+This repository also has materials for outreach and for teaching AI to the general public.

 * Material